enasequence/ena-browser-documentation/browser/ena-record.rst

 3rd Party Curations
 ===================

-This tab presents the flow of the 3rd party curations data from the ENA ClearingHouse (CDCH) data store.
+This tab presents the flow of 3rd party curations from the ELIXIR Contextual Data ClearingHouse (CDCH) data store.

-The CDCH data store aim to provide a seamless method of exchange for curated contextual data available in external resources and community curation efforts, with ELIXIR data resources.
+The CDCH data store aims to provide a seamless method of exchange for curated contextual data available in external resources and community curation efforts, with ELIXIR data resources.